November 4th – 8th HCV/HIV/STI Overdose Prevention Test Counselor Pre-Training

 Instructions:

-1. Complete the self-paced training series by clicking on the “go to course” button for each course.
+1. Complete the self-paced training series by clicking on the “enter” button for each course.
 After you complete each course, you will see the updated status on your learner dashboard.
 Make sure you have your cookies enabled on your computer in order to track your completion status.

 2. Once you have completed your onboarding or refresher training, go to your learner dashboard.
 In the completed courses section, enter a date range and click on “print transcript.”